bhauman/lein-figwheel/sidecar/README.md

 `fetch-config` fetches the config from the `figwheel.edn` file and prepares it for consumption by figwheel components.

-The call to fetch config will attempt to get config first from `figwheel.edn` and if there is no config available there it will look for and read the `project.clj` file and attempt to get the config from the `:figwheel` and `:cljsbuild` entries.
+The call to `fetch-config will attempt to get config first from `figwheel.edn` and if there is no `figwheel.edn` available, it will look for and read the `project.clj` file and attempt to get the configuration info from the `:figwheel` and `:cljsbuild` entries.
 When reading the `project.clj` directly **no leiningen profile merging will occur**.

 ## The Figwheel Server component